Associate Professor, Canadian Studies Director, McGill Institute for the Study of Canada (MISC)

 (PhD, University of Toronto, Department of Sociology, 2017)

-My research centres on migration governance, diversity and social stratification.
-Drawing theoretically from impulses in political and cultural sociology, I focus on three objects of study: 1) the micro-level social construction processes underlying state classifications of populations in terms of legal status, race/ethnicity, social class, morality, and other social distinctions; 2) the material and symbolic effects of these institutionalized classifications; and 3) how people negotiate “bottom-up” responses to these “top-down” classifications.
-Most of my research is based on qualitative methods, including interviews, focus groups, and (archival) document analysis.
-My work is multi-national in scope, focusing on Canada, Germany and the United Kingdom.
+Jennifer Elrick joined the Department of Sociology in 2016.
+She studies connections between migration governance, diversity, and social stratification.
+Under this umbrella, her most recent work focuses on two complementary themes: 1) how actors inside states construct classifications of populations in terms of legal status, race/ethnicity, social class, morality, and other social distinctions; and 2) the material and symbolic effects of these institutionalized classifications.
+She is also interested in exploring people’s “bottom-up” responses to the “top-down” classifications developed by states (e.g., ethnic categories in censuses and legal categories in immigration law).
+Her research draws on a range of qualitative methods, including interviews, focus groups, and content analysis, and is multi-national in scope, focusing on Canada, Germany and the United Kingdom.

 SOCI 595 Immigration Control and The State